boyceEstes/ready-set-swift/README.md

-# Hello and welcome to *get-set-go*!
+# Hello and welcome to *ready-set-swift*!

-The only documentation/guide for all development for Boyces BY Boyces.
+Documentation/guide to things that I think is worth coming back to, or frequently search.

 This repository contains all the fragments of information I have been able to chisel from the mountain of knowledge that is software development.
 While there is no way that I could capture all of the knowledge that is available, this is a good start.